 II.
 Notable U.S Temperance Leaders

 Cary, Samuel Fenton

 William Daniel became a Maryland lawyer in 1851.
 Upon election to the state legislature in 1857, he promoted local option laws.
 Mr. Daniel became president of the Maryland Temperance Alliance when it was formed in 1872.
-He served as chair of the 1884 national convention of the Prohibition Party.
-It elected him to serve as its vice-presidential candidate in the 1884 elections.
+He also served as chair of the 1884 national convention of the Prohibition Party.
+It elected him to serve as its vice-presidential candidate in the 1884 election.

 Faris, Herman P.